Guide to burial costs

 Arranging The Burial At A Church

 Upon announcement of death and with the grieving process beginning, many people turn to a Funeral Director to organise the burial and service.
 If you choose to organise the burial yourself, you will need the death certificate as proof with the Certificate for Burial, and contact a celebrant and religious representative at the Church, place of worship or Cemetery to arrange the burial.
-We have a helpful step by step guide of specific actions to take during the death of a loved one.

 The information that you will need to supply will be along the lines of: